This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Because of its color, you do not want to risk over-or undercooking this delicate fish.
 That is why you should invest in a high-quality meat thermometer to keep a close eye on the salmon and remove it when it is ready.

 Depending on the settings of your smoker and the total capacity, smoking salmon can take anywhere between one and four hours.
 It can be a great centerpiece if you are using a large fillet or the perfect addition to a charcuterie board for entertaining next to a glass of wine.

-For a robust, flaky tasting fish that is fragrant and an excellent source of selenium, you could also try adding bluefish to your smoker.
-Because of its flaky texture, smoked bluefish is a great addition to dips, sauces, and omelettes.
+For a robust, flaky-tasting fish that is fragrant and an excellent source of selenium, you could also try adding bluefish to your smoker.
+Because of its flaky texture, smoked bluefish is a great addition to dips, sauces, and omelets.

 Because it has a more fragrant aroma, balance out the flavors of the fish by topping generously with black pepper before adding it to your smoker.

 Bluefish needs to be left to do its thing in the smoker on high for thirty minutes to an hour, depending on the size of the fish, before lowering the temperature and leaving it for around three hours.

 Again, it is worth using a meat thermometer to avoid overcooking the bluefish because it can be easy to become an overly dry texture that is unpleasant to eat.